Thanks for the NAMA advice! Also glad to hear mercury's shadow is waning!

 Registered Ayurveda Health Counselor Program Begins Oct 25th, 2018!

 Online "live" interactive webinars every Thursday night from 6:30pm-9pm EST for 9 months.
 All sessions are recorded for student watch at their leisure if they miss a "live" session.
-Students experience a guided "independent study & internship" for 3 months following the 9 months of online curriculum.
-Total 12 month program.
+Students experience a guided "independent study & internship" for 3 months on their own following the 9 months of online curriculum.
+This is an excellent adjunct to any healing arts career, especially yoga teachers!
 Limited Enrollment.

 At SAMA, students enliven their healing gifts, empowering themselves and the world with knowledge, truth, love and kindness, creating the space for each of us to heal.
 The guru is within and the privilege of a lifetime is being who we are.

-Our Registered Ayurveda Health Counselor Program at SAMA is approved by the RI Board of Governors of Higher Education and the National Ayurvedic Medical Association (NAMA)!
+Our Registered Ayurveda Health Counselor Program at SAMA is approved and exempted by the RI Board of Governors of Higher Education and the National Ayurvedic Medical Association since 2012.
+We have graduated over 56 successful and happy students.
 This advanced, comprehensive form of Life Coaching is now available for students, laypersons and professionals in the healing arts industry who are interested in learning Ayurvedic and counseling skills to enhance their yoga or massage practice, or their personal health as well and the health of others.
 The time-proven science of Ayurveda is founded on the concept of individuality, food as medicine, our genetic constitution, our environment and our thought patterns.
 This program will help you understand why your physiology and mind is unique and empower you with the many options that exist in natural medicine and the ancient healing system of Ayurveda and yoga.

 Ayurveda is an evidence-based, medical and holistic science of longevity, time-proven over 5,000 years.
 According to the ancient scholars and scientists of Ayurveda, we embody the five great elements of nature and inherently have the ability to heal ourselves through proper food, drink, environment and elevated thinking.
 Ayurveda teaches us that each of us is unique, so that there isn't one food or one drink that is good for us all.
 Learn the skills at SAMA to discern your unique constitution and the specific food, lifestyle, drink, environment and mantra that will support health and balance in your life.